-In order to alleviate the issue of non-harmonisation and to address some of the stakeholder concerns, ENTSOG instead recommends and will include in the refined draft TAR NC:
+In order to alleviate the issue of non-harmonisation and to address some of the stakeholder concerns, ENTSOG instead included in the TAR NC the following:

-- 1. The publication of indicative reference prices for the next gas year prior to the auction start date - 2.
-The publication of binding multipliers and seasonal factors prior to auction start date - 3.
-The move of the annual auctions to later on in the calendar year - 4.
-The requirement for TSOs to publish either a tariff model or tariff trends for all remaining years in the current regulatory period that would enable stakeholders to estimate possible future prices
+- 1. The publication of indicative reference prices for the next gas year prior to the annual yearly auction start date; - 2.
+The publication of binding multipliers and seasonal factors prior to annual yearly auction start date; - 3.
+The move of the annual auctions to later on in the calendar year;6 - 4.
+The requirement for TSOs to publish either a simplified tariff model or sensitivity analyses for all remaining tariff periods in the current regulatory period which would enable stakeholders to estimate possible future prices.

-&lt;sup>4 With regard to point 3 above, initial discussions within ENTSOGs Capacity Working Group have led to the view that it would be possible to postpone the annual auctions until a later date in the Summer, to a date to be fixed by ENTSOG when publishing the auction calendar, however further discussions will be required
+6 With regard to point 3 above, initial discussions within ENTSOGs Capacity Working Group have led to the view that it would be possible to postpone the annual auctions until a later date in the summer, to a date to be fixed by ENTSOG when publishing the auction calendar, however further consideration of the potential impacts on TSOs is required.